23 July 2021

-To fully participate in the course all students should have sufficient proficiency in English.
+To fully participate in the course all students will need to have proficiency in English to the following standards:

 English language requirements for non-native English speaking students: Overall TOEFL score of 85; or IELTS score of 6.5 (no less than 6.0 in each component); or CET-4 at 550 or CET-6 at 520